 Telegram is a unique messaging app that comes with spectacular features.

 Unlike most other messaging apps, this cloud-based service allows you to edit or delete messages even after you have sent them.
-The Secret Chat tool also deletes messages automatically after a predetermined period of time.
+The Secret Chat tool also deletes messages automatically after a predetermined period.

-When sharing multiple images, the files are grouped into albums of up to ten photos each.
-The recipient gets one notification instead of 10, which is more convenient.
+When sharing multiple images, the files get grouped into albums of up to ten photos each.
+The recipient receives one notification instead of 10, which is more convenient.

 While not very popular in the US, Telegram sees widespread use elsewhere.